thin-edge/thin-edge.io/vision.md

 building and offering products and services based on IoT technology.
-For them it is crucial to deliver business outcomes and return on investment fast, as they are dealing with a lot of end-customers who themselves in the past often failed “homegrown” IoT initiatives.
+For them it is crucial to deliver business outcomes and return on investment fast, as they are dealing with a lot of end-customers who themselves in the past often failed "homegrown" IoT initiatives.
 There is no willingness from the end customer to spend a large amount of money and time on device connectivity.
-Therefore thin-edge.io for them is a critical foundation to solve the connectivity challenge and to focus on the business applications rather then connectivity and device management aspects, which are in a lot of cases considered “hygiene factors”.
+Therefore thin-edge.io for them is a critical foundation to solve the connectivity challenge and to focus on the business applications rather then connectivity and device management aspects, which are in a lot of cases considered "hygiene factors".

 **(Smart) Equipment makers/Hardware manufacturers/OEMs:** Equipment
 Manufacturers are moving away from focusing primarily on selling their equipment